-Tibetan Music Bowls
+Tibetan Sound Bowls

 - by Catherine

-- Last Updated: 2020-05-18
+- Last Updated: 2023-10-20

-The Functions Of Tibetan Music Bowls
+The Functions Of Tibetan Sound Bowls

 The main use of bowls for a monk is to serve food.
 In India, Nepal, Thailand, and other countries, monks use metal bowls.
-In addition to being the instrument of religious ritual, the music bowl is also widely used in daily life.
+In addition to being an instrument of religious ritual, the music bowl is also widely used in daily life.
 Many families in the Himalayan mountains use bowls as their daily food utensils.
 In the local custom, bowls of warm food can be given to pregnant women who have just given birth.
 Ayurveda in India believes that bowls can promote rehabilitation and recovery.
 In the past, since there was no electricity or refrigerator, people put extra food in the bowl to seal for better keeping.
 So its original function is also equivalent to refrigerators.

-How To Use Tibetan Music Bowls
+How To Use Singing Bowls

-The bowl, as a music instrument, consists of a copper bowl and a hand-made peach wood handle.
+The bowl, as a musical instrument, consists of a copper bowl and a hand-made peach wood handle.
 The basic method of use: first, stretch out the left hand, and put the bowl on the palm.
 Hold the wood handle in the right hand, then, gently wipe the edge of the bowl with the lower end of the handle.
 Slowly wipe around the side of the bowl in the clockwise direction, the slight vibration caused by the wooden handle rubbing the side of the bowl makes a pleasant and resonant sound.

-Besides, the music bowl can be traditionally grouped into eight categories of Chinese musical instruments, known as bayin(八音).
+Besides, the singing bowls can be traditionally grouped into eight categories of Chinese musical instruments, known as bayin(八音).
 The eight categories are silk, bamboo, wood, stone, metal, clay, gourd, and skin.
 There are eight-step notes in the bowl melody, and small octave, large octave, as well as succussion sound, melody tone, stepped tone, and so on.
 The beautiful ensemble is ethereal, far-reaching, and endlessly, which sounds like music for Buddha, Buddha's music bowl hence named.
 This bowl is mostly used by people when they are meditating, which can make them feel quiet, peaceful, and inspired.

 First, find a windy place and put the bowl to your ear.
-If you hear the vibration sound of the wind blowing bowl, the material of the bowl is truly good.
+If you hear the vibration sound of the wind-blowing bowl, the material of the bowl is truly good.

 Second, pick up the bowl handle and hit the external bulge of the bowl harder.
 If the bowl gets vibrated and emits an ethereal continuant, with lingering sound quality, then it shows that the making craft of the bowl is very exquisite.
 If the sound is very short or it ends quickly, or the ending is broken, or rough, then it shows the craft of this bowl is really poor.